shawm11/oz-auth-php/docs/rsvp-workflow-without-delegation.md

 The client.
 It is the machine that is requesting to use the services provided by the [server](#server).

+### Application Authorization

+Permission for the application to access a resource.

 ### Resource (User's Resource)

 Data stored on the [server](#server) that belongs to or associated with the